Impact Evaluation of the Youth Restorative Intervention

 Our impact evaluation found that the implementation of the intervention was sound and it was well resourced.
 In particular, our analyses of individual offending records provided definitive evidence that the intervention had reduced reoffending.
 Moreover, we also showed that the intervention was cost-effective and that it also improved victim satisfaction with the criminal justice system.

 In addition to providing evidence that the YRI was an effective response to youth offending, our report also showed where the initiative could become more efficient, and prompted further work to establish how outcomes could be improved.
-Importantly, it also added to the wider evidence that restorative justice is an effective approach for diverting young people out of the youth justice system.

 A full copy of our report can be found here.